eltiempoes/python-lottie/README.md

   Pretty prints two tgs / lottie files side by side, highlighting differences (useful to debug / diff lottie files)

+* `bin/tgscheck.py`

+  Checks a lottie or tgs file to see if it's compatible with telegram stickers

 Installation
 ------------